Search This Blog

 This led to general laughter, but I had the meeting's attention now as I explained in clinical detail what RSI was, what it felt like, and what its causes were.
 I said that I was suffering it because I was writing a lot of correspondence for the Minister, adding casually that I had talked with people in the Ministry about it.

 All of a sudden, the nasty old sexist was out on his own.
 Nailed.
 I had clear credibility as a fixer who was known to the Minister and nobody was sure whose ears I might have reached.
 Not that it mattered, because Ted had crossed every one of the people around the table in the past, I learned later.
-They sat there, grinned, discussed the issue and agreed on a rational and proper plan of action.
+They sat there, grinned, discussed the issue in a responsible way and agreed on a rational and proper plan of action.

 Within ten minutes of the meeting breaking up, the whole office knew that I had wiped the floor with Ted, and the 'hysterical' women were quietly and sometimes not so quietly cheering me on.